Why can’t my Android device find my printer?

 The situation is starting to get better, but there’s a couple of things you can do to make sure your Android device can find your printer.

 So, why can’t my Android device find my printer, even when they’re on the same network?

 Short answer: Honestly, that’s just the way it is

 There are so many printers on the market, all with manufacturer-specific quirks, that a universal solution to print from them is kinda hard to do.
-Google’s solution is Google Cloud Print, which comes preinstalled on many new Android devices, or you can download it manually from the Google Play Store.
+Google’s solution is Google Cloud Print, which comes preinstalled on many new Android devices.

 Then it’s just a case of adding your printer to the list.
 Open Google Cloud Print, tap on “Settings”, then on “Printing.”
 If your printer is on the same WiFi network as your Android device, it should show up in the list and add itself.